spamhamneggs/FinalProjectCOMP6577/subculture-post-classifier/README.md

 # Subculture Post Classifier

-This script classifies text posts into subcultural categories ("normie", "furry", "weeb", or "both") using a Text Convolutional Neural Network (CNN) built with JAX and Flax.
+This script classifies text posts into subcultural categories ("normie", "furry", "weeb") using a Text Convolutional Neural Network (CNN) built with JAX and Flax.
 It leverages pre-identified subculture-specific term lists for initial data labeling and feature enrichment.

 ## Overview